 Minimun Age: +14 | Duration: 3 days.
 Dep: 10am | What to bring? | Classification:

 A complete expedition which, along 55 km., combines the most beautiful landscapes with the best rafting places in the Manso River.
 Once we have loaded everything we will need for this three-day-long adventure on our rafts, we start our journey in the Manso.
-As we move on, we will set up comfortable camps that provide all we need to spend the night in these remote places.
+We will spend two nights at comfortable & cozy cabins in these remote places.

-Day 1: Lake Steffen - Piedra Pintada Ranch
+Day 1: Lake Steffen - Puerto Manso Ranch

 We leave Bariloche at 10 a.m. through National Route 40, proceeding to Lake Steffen, passing lakes Gutiérrez, Mascardi and Guillelmo.